Doha-Tarek/ZeroEyes/README.md

 ## System Design
 ZeroEyes consists of multiple components:
 1. **Detection Models**: YOLOv8 for gun and fire detection, MobileNet and LSTM for violence detection.
-2. **Web Interface**: Developed using Django and Flask to allow users to upload videos, view detection results, and use the live streaming feature.
+2. **Web Interface**: Developed using Flask to allow users to upload videos, view detection results, and use the live streaming feature.
 3. **Database**: SQLite for storing user information and detection results.

 ## Contributors